brainpage/sensocol-clients/README.md

 are technically support, but not recommended.

 ##### type
 The type of the data.
-See Encoding section above for types.
+See Encoding section below for types.

 Encoding